 We are happy to announce that Rekom Biotech will be a supplier of raw material for COVID-19 detection to the Indian company whose Covid IgG ELISA kit is approved by the Indian government.

-The Spanish Centre for the Development of Industrial Technology (CDTI) has chosen to award a grant to R&D and investment projects in order to face the health emergency declared due to COVID-19.
+The Spanish Centre for the Development of Industrial Technology (CDTI), with the support of the ERDF Funds, has chosen to award a grant to R&D and investment projects in order to face the health emergency declared due to COVID-19.
 The selected projects allow the following: increase the availability of emergency products; contribute to improve the treatment of the disease, as well as the diagnosis and clinical management of patients infected by SARS-CoV-2; contribute to the design, development and implementation of public health measures to respond effectively to the epidemic.

 The total amount of projects presented reached the number of 577 and only 9 of them were selected, including Rekom Biotech's one - "PREPARATION OF BIOMARKERS FOR DETECTION OF COVID-19 AND FOR USE IN RAPID TESTS TO MEASURE SEROPREVALENCE IN THE POPULATION".